TomC-93/TomC-93/README.md

 - 👋 Hi, I’m Thomas Carlin.
-I'm based in New Zealand, currently working at Scion (Christchurch).
+I'm a New Zealand based ecologist, currently working at Scion (Christchurch).
 - 👀 I’m interested in developing models for species distributions, niche shifts, and population dynamics.
 - 🌱 I mainly work in R, but I'm currently learning Python to help analyse large datasets quickly.
 - 💞️ I’m looking to collaborate on global ecological problems, particularly those related to conservation or invasive species.